ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Launching-Multiple-Nodes/Launching-Multiple-Nodes.rst

 =================================

 A launch file lets you start multiple nodes simultaneously with a single command, without opening a separate terminal for each.
-This article shows you how to run an existing launch file using ``ros2 launch``.
+This article shows you how to run an existing launch file with ``ros2 launch``.

 **Area: Framework | Content-type: how-to | Experience: beginner**